Paul O'Grady: Television

-Blankety Blank, travel shows, and Eyes Down: 1998–2003
+1998–2003: Blankety Blank, travel shows, and Eyes Down

 In 1998, the BBC produced a six-week Sunday series titled The Lily Savage Show, during which he interviewed guests like Elton John, Alan Yentob, and Anthea Turner.
 O'Grady found the scripted, non-spontaneous nature of the series difficult, and it was not well received.
 As Lily, O'Grady was invited on to other television chat shows, such as Richard and Judy; he appeared in a Christmas special of cookery show Ready, Steady, Cook.
 He went on an eight-week tour as Lily, before starring as Miss Hannigan in a West End revival of the musical Annie.
 He subsequently accompanied the show's tour of the UK, before appearing in pantomime in Birmingham.

 The BBC decided to revive the quiz show Blankety Blank, previously hosted by Terry Wogan and Les Dawson.
 They selected O'Grady to present the show as Lily, allowing him to ad lib rather than follow a script.
-Screened on primetime Saturday night, Blankety Blank proved a ratings winner, attracting an audience of 9 million.
-ITV then purchased it, offering O'Grady a two-year deal for £1 million.
-ITV let him be more risque in his use of humour on Blankety Blank, and also commissioned a new comedy series, Lily Live!.
+Screened on primetime Saturday night in 1998 and 1999, Blankety Blank proved a ratings winner, attracting an audience of 9 million.
+ITV then purchased it, offering O'Grady a two-year deal (2001 and 2002) for £1 million.
+ITV let him be more risque in his use of humour on Blankety Blank, and also commissioned a comedy series, Lily Live!.
 This show also proved a success, earning O'Grady nominations for both the Best Comedy Entertainment Personality and Programme at the 2000 British Comedy Awards.
-With increased earnings—his assets were estimated to total £4 million—in 1999 O'Grady purchased a house in Aldington, Kent from comedian Vic Reeves, decorating it in an art nouveau style and establishing a smallholding.
+With increased earnings—his assets were estimated to total £4 million—in 1999 O'Grady purchased a house in Aldington, Kent from comedian Vic Reeves, decorating it in an Art Nouveau style and establishing a smallholding.